 What Should You Leave Out of the Pile?

 Think of compost piles as your favorite vegetarian.
 Don't toss any animal remains (meat, bones, etc.), dairy products or anything high in fat.
 Crushed egg shells are fine to include.

 Create a place for compost piles in the backyard using plastic totes or garbage pails, cinder blocks or even salvaged skids lined with chicken wire to discourage pests.
-You can also purchase tumbler systems, which may do a better job repelling pests but are more expensive.
+You also can purchase tumbler systems, which may do a better job repelling pests but are more expensive.
 Keep in mind that compost must be fully decomposed before adding it to the garden.
 You need at least two containers — one that you're adding scraps to and another that is completing the decomposition.

 Just Add Worms

 Another excellent option is vermicomposting, which is composting with the assistance of red wiggler worms.
 Vermicomposting can be done inexpensively in plastic totes (drill holes for air flow and drainage) or in a purchased system using stacking trays.
 Either system is small enough to stick in a closet.
 The worms need bedding, which can be coconut coir, paper scraps, leaves or peat moss.
 Worms can eat half of their body weight each day, meaning a two-pound population of worms can consume one pound of food scraps daily.
 This means food scraps should be added a few times per week to keep worms satisfied.
 Vermicomposting can even be done inside in your hall closet, a small bin under the sink or in your garage.

 A well-managed compost pile smells earthy.
 In order to have a healthy composting system, you'll need more browns than greens.
 If your pile is getting smelly, too heavy or too wet, add more browns and stir the pile.